rockholla/terraform-packer-workshop/intermediate-terraform/exercises/08/README.md

 "aws_invalid_resource_type".
 ```

-Ah, so our console output looks just like it would if we weren't use `TF_LOG` at all.
+Ah, so our console output looks just like it would if we weren't using `TF_LOG` at all.
 Looking out our `plan.log` file now:

 ```
 2020/08/09 17:50:24 [INFO] Terraform version: 0.12.29